RockwallNest/Ruby/README.md

 # Copyright
 # Copyright
-Copyright 2020 RockwallNest.
+Copyright &copy; 2020 RockwallNest.
 This software is released under the MIT License. <br>